RoadToSoftwareFactory/SWI-2019/README.md

 Add your suggestions [here](https://github.com/RoadToSoftwareFactory/SWI-2019/issues/66)

 At 10:00 we''ll meet at https://bluejeans.com/8080963880 as usual.
 It will be recorded so you can watch it later if the time isn't working for you.
+Recording for this sessio is [here](https://bluejeans.com/s/uzTef/)

 Recording: https://bluejeans.com/s/ej63N